 Maritime Engineering; Coastal & Marine Civil Engineering; Nautical Science; Ship Design; Ship Operations Education

-The Norwegian University of Science and Technology (NTNU) is Norway's second largest university located in Trondheim.
+Established in 1996, the Norwegian University of Science and Technology (NTNU) is Norway's second largest university located in Trondheim.
 NTNU’s 53 departments are spread out over seven major campuses including Tyholt for marine technology.
 Every year about 3,300 students graduate and two-thirds of which are master's or PhD candidates.
 In addition to engineering and the natural and physical sciences, the university offers advanced degrees in other academic disciplines ranging from the social sciences, the arts, medicine, architecture and fine art.

 NTNU has several campuses in Trondheim, with Gløshaugen, for engineering and sciences, and Dragvoll, for humanities and social sciences as the main two.
 With 20,000 students studying a range of disciplines in seven different faculties, NTNU has more than 100 laboratories and is at any time running some 2,000 research projects It has around 300 research agreements or exchange programs with 58 institutions worldwide.